seanohollaren/site-heartbeat-slack-bot/readme.md

 4. Click Create App

-5. Now we'll give your bot the ability to send a message to a channel to alert you by creating a new Incoming Webhook integration
+5. Now we'll give your bot the ability to send a message to a channel by creating a new Incoming Webhook integration

 6. Under Features > Incoming Webhooks, toggle it On